-Dr. Brondino is trained as a quantitative psychologist and has more than twenty five years of experience in the design and implementation of research in applied settings and in the analysis of data from such studies.
+Dr. Brondino is trained as a quantitative psychologist and has more than 25 years of experience in the design and implementation of research in applied settings and in the analysis of data from such studies.

-Dr. Fritsch's research over the past ten years has focused on translating epidemiological findings into rational, applied programs to serve people with neurodegenerative illnesses but by using non-pharmacologic approaches.
+Dr. Fritsch's research over the past 10 years has focused on translating epidemiological findings into rational, applied programs to serve people with neurodegenerative illnesses but by using non-pharmacologic approaches.

 The evaluation will use data collected by the original one hundred nursing homes and will be collected in two ways.

-- Ninety of the one hundred nursing homes will select fifteen residents to participate.
+- Of the 100 nursing homes, 90 of them will select 15 residents to participate.
 The research team will use a portion of the MDS (Minimum Data Set) data that is being collected for those residents.

-- A research assistant will visit the residents and observe their behavior at randomly selected time points; and
+- A research assistant will visit the residents and observe their behavior at randomly selected time points.

 - At the end of the evaluation, the researchers will examine the data collected to determine whether the Wisconsin Music & Memory program has any impact on resident behaviors, or on the use of antipsychotics or antianxiety medications.